HariharanM29/Comment-Project/README.md

   4. To test Suggest to export the project files as a war file and move the war file to Tomcat Server.

+Here I add the database backup file (.bak) also for the creation of the database and table.